The Dude IS a Cat

 Number 12: Never Say Never Again (1983) Two Bond films from 1983 (because of this, “non-official” one) which I think caused a cosmic break in popular culture which we’ve never recovered from.
 Since this one can’t use the title sequence or Bond music, yet starred Sean Connery, and is a remake of Thunderball—it makes you feel a bit like you’re on drugs in a parallel universe.
 The director is Irvin Kershner, who made A Fine Madness (1966), one of finest nutjob flicks (Sean Connery as an asshole poet) I’m embarrassed to be a fan of.
 This isn’t quite that madcap, and with its sleazy, soft-porn style and aging Bond, this should be an utter disaster—yet it’s surprisingly watchable, helped along by Kim Basinger, who is Kim Basinger, and Klaus Maria Brandauer as the villain—this was around the time when he was in every movie.
 You might have to be older to remember that.
 He is really good, one of the great slime-villains.
 If the sweater tied around the neck style ever comes back, here’s your man!

 Number 13: Diamonds Are Forever (1971) The title song, sung by Shirley Bassey, is top-five.
 By any standards a weird movie, it feels like five or six parallel stories with tenuous connections.
-Almost in the forefront is the hitman team, Mr. Wint and Mr. Kidd—I believe when I saw this in the theater, I thought they were Steely Dan—and the one guy is a bass player (the other is Bruce Glover)—they have so much screen-time, you’re wondering of you accidently walked into an offense Bond villain spin-off.
+Almost in the forefront is the hitman team, Mr. Wint and Mr. Kidd—I believe when I saw this in the theater, I thought they were Steely Dan—and the one guy is a bass player (the other is Bruce Glover)—they have so much screen-time, you’re wondering of you accidentally walked into a really offensive Bond villain spin-off.
 It is awesome, at least, when the dude catches on fire with the flaming shish kabobs.
 Then there’s Jill St. John—same thing—it’s like they intercut the Tiffany Case sit-com with a Bond movie.
 Rather than evoke Howard Hughes, it would have been better if Jimmy Dean had just played the sausage king version of Jimmy Dean.
 And poor, poor Plenty O’Toole.
 The fight in the slow elevator is one of the funniest 007 fights, but I’m afraid most of the comedy isn’t up to that moment, and this movie is kind of the turning point where James Bond movies became comedies—which continued throughout the Roger Moore era.
 Still, it’s a fun, oddball time capsule—some of it looks like old postcards, particularly the Las Vegas Strip, McCarran airport, and The Elrod House, in Palm Springs.

 Number 14: Quantum of Solace (2008) The best thing about this one is that it’s actually the second half of Casino Royale (2006), so it’s like you came back from intermission.
 I, for one, could easily imagine being in line to pee for two years.
 And then, first thing, M’s bodyguard shoots her.
 She’s got some really funny lines—Judi Dench is great.
 As bad as this movie is, I kind of like it for a few things.
 The meeting of all the rich sleazebags at the opera is hilarious.
 The villain, played by Mathiew Amalric, is believable (who has had this guy for a boss?) and really, really gross.
 Forget all your evil acronyms—every time you hear “Greene Planet”—the greed behind the philanthropic lie is evil that we all know.
 The parallel story with the kickass woman, played by Olga Kurylenko is a sad revenge saga, but one you can get behind.
 The way-too-few Jeffrey Wright/Leiter scenes are intriguing—it almost feels like he hacked into the story, somehow.
 Ultimately, this movie actually made me like Casino Royale more than I had originally—which makes sense—seeing how it’s, you know, the second half—but in keeping with the usual Bond movie syndrome, the first halves are always better than the seconds halves.